Background removal Vector Guide | Linearity

+The feature can cut out even tricky areas such as fur and hair with incredible precision.
+The isolated foreground can be combined with new design elements to create stunning new marketing assets.

-Any time you select a raster image onto the canvas, the Background Removal Tool will appear in the context-aware Image section of the Style Tab.
-The button is located below the Crop button.
+The Background Removal Tool will appear in the context-aware Image section of the Style Tab when you import a raster image onto the canvas and select it.
+The Remove Background Button is located below the Crop button.

 Select the imported raster image and tap Remove Background.
 The image background will be removed within seconds.